sushish-kumar/python-hacktoberfest/README.md

 ## Meeting the target
 > You have to meet the target of minimum of 4 Pull Requests to complete the challenge successfully.

 As of now you must have got the idea how to create a pull request.
-Now you can create another pull request in similar manner in the folders other than hello_world as per given details by following `steps 5 to 12` after going into any of the following folders.
+Now you can create another pull request in similar manner in other repos listed [here](#contribute-in-other-languages) or in this repo itself.
+To create another pull request in this repo, go into folders other than hello_world and `steps 5 to 12` after going into any of the following folders.
+> Aother Pull Request can only be made after getting your previous Pull request merged.
+I will try my best to get your PRs merged typically within an hour.

 |folder_name | details|
 |--- | --- |